 The American Indian Culture & Preservation Office (AICP) of the Oklahoma Historical Society will present a workshop on the “Records of the Cheyenne and Arapaho Agency.”

 Lawton residents Kenny Seals and Dave McGowen have traveled the world together, photographing some of the world’s most elusive and ferocious wildlife.
 This fall, the pair is sharing their stunning shots with southwest Oklahoma.

-- Latest homicide victim identified
+- Chattanooga homicide victim identified